An optimist stays up until midnight to see the new year in. A pessimist stays up to make sure the old year leaves. ~Bill Vaughan

 Happy New Year!
 I gathered up, for your enjoyment, and my own edification, several New Year’s Eve traditions from around the world (other than the partying and fireworks that abound).

 So what’s all this red underwear about?
 Well, in SPAIN you should wear new red underwear on New Year’s Eve if you want love and passion in the coming year.
 Very cool.
-As you can see on this photo I found on Orange Polka Dot, this makes for cheery displays in markets and shops.
+As you can see on this photo this makes for cheery displays in markets and shops.
 This is also a custom in other Latin countries, but it originated in Spain, where in the Middle Ages wearing bright colors was not allowed, so people wore them underneath their clothes — surely not in the form of underwear as we know it today.
 History suggests that in the Middle Ages women wore no undies at all.
 I tucked this bit of info away in my ESWK (Endless Store of Worthless Knowledge).

 To bring happiness and good luck and to keep out evil spirits, people in JAPAN hang a shimekezari in front of their houses or on their doors, a rope of straw often decorated with fern leaves, oranges and so on.
 A lovely way to get creative and make works of art.